The Starborn Codex: Entry V

 “You’re trespassing,” she said, her back to him.
 The heat from the forge made the air between them ripple, turning his silhouette into a jagged, shifting thing.

 “The High Council thinks I am home counting shadows, Ember.
 Let them.
-I’d rather be here, watching you burn your pride to ash than listen to them measure you for a shroud.”
+I’d rather be here, watching you burn your pride to ash than listening to them measure you for a shroud.”

 He took a slow step forward, the darkness of his robes swallowing the orange glow of the embers.
-“Besides, when they said your borders were closed,” he added, his voice laced with faint amusement, “I assumed that didn't apply to those of us who still remember the paths the light has never found.
-Let alone your guards.”
+“Besides, when they said your borders were closed,” he added, his voice laced with faint amusement, “I assumed there was still an open invitation via the routes the light has not bothered to find.
+Let alone your…”

-“I didn’t send for you,she returned, her voice as dry as tinder.
-“And I certainly didn't invite a witness.”
+“I didn’t send for you,” she returned, her voice as dry as tinder.

 “You didn’t need to.”
 He flickered his eyes toward the obsidian mirrors that lined the stone walls around them.

-“Some echoes,” he said, already looking back at her, “are difficult to silence at a distance.”
+“Some signals,” he said, already looking back at her, “reach farther than pride might like.”

 For a time, they stood without speaking, the silence punctuated only by the low, rhythmic hiss of the deep-mountain fire.

-“They came for it,” Ember said at last.
+“They came for it,” Ember said at last, as though naming it cost her less than continuing not to.
 “And not as allies this time.”

 “Radiance,” he said, the name landing like a curse.